- What is an abdominal hernia?

-A femoral hernia may occur through the opening in the floor of the abdomen where the femoral artery and vein pass through to the leg.
+A femoral hernia may occur through the opening in the floor of the abdomen where there is space for the femoral artery and vein to pass from the abdomen into the upper leg.
 Because of their wider bone structure, femoral hernias tend to occur more frequently in women.

 Obturator hernias are the least common hernia of the pelvic floor.
 These are mostly found in women who have had multiple pregnancies or who have lost significant weight.
 The hernia occurs through the obturator canal, another connection of the abdominal cavity to the leg, and contains the obturator artery, vein, and nerve.

 Hernias of the anterior abdominal wall

 When epigastric hernias occur in infants, they occur because of a weakness in the midline of the abdominal wall where the two rectus muscles join together between the breastbone and belly button.
 Sometimes this weakness does not become evident until later in adult life as it becomes a bulge in the upper abdomen.
 Pieces of bowel, fat, or omentum can become trapped in this type of hernia.